Ethoscoins/gitmodules/README.md

 +
 +## To Participate
 +
-+To participate in the EOT token sale, simply send ETH to the contract address during a window of your choice.
++To participate in the EOT token drop, simply request tokens or send ETH to the contract address during a window of your choice.
 +
 +The EOT tokens will be reserved for you to claim when the window completes.
 To claim the tokens, visit the [Ethereum Foundation Wallet](https://wallet.ethereum.org/) using an Ethereum-enabled browser (e.g. Metamask, Mist, Parity) or the [MyEtherWallet Contract Viewer](https://www.myetherwallet.com/#contracts) and load in your keyfile.
 If the user has never used Ethereum before, the [Metamask Extension](https://metamask.io) in the Google Chrome browser is the recommended Ethereum wallet.
 +